neilsf/XC-BASIC/README.md

 		if nx < max then goto loop
 	end

+Though only one statement is allowed in one line, line breaks are ignored if the last character of a line is a tilde (`~`) character.
+This can be useful in a `DATA` statement with a long list, for example:

+    data my_long_data[] = 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, ~
+                          11, 12, 13, 14, 15

+Note that no other character is allowed after the tilde, including whitespace.

 ## Variables

 Variables are automatically declared upon the first `LET`, `DIM` or `ḊATA` statement that the compiler encounters.
 Every variable has a type that cannot be changed after declaration.
 The variable type is defined by appending the variable type modifier to the variable name.
 The valid types are: